krystof-k/hp-microserver/recommended-bios-settings.md

   1. Go to _System Options_ → _SATA Controller Options_.
   2. Select _Enable SATA AHCI Support_.

+- **Disable Intel VT-d**

+  Unfortunately Intel VT-d (PCI-e passthrough for virtualization) breaks installer with recent kernels.
+If you don't need it, disable it.

+  1. Go to _System Options_ → _Processor Options_.
+  2. Set _Intel(R) VT-d_ to disabled.

 - **Disable intelligent provisioning**

   If you don't use intelligent provisioning, it may be good idea to disable it as it may speed up the boot a little bit.